-But you can also visit Pom Pom Island for the day and walk the white sand beaches.
+But you can also visit Pom Pom Island during the day and snorkel or dive in its beautiful waters.
 The boat ride from Semporna to Pom Pom Island takes about 45 minutes, or you can get there quicker from one of the other islands.
 I visited here on this day tour.

 Take The Plunge At Mataking Island

 Mataking Island is actually made up of two islands connected by a sandbar.
 Walking between them feels like you’re walking on water.
 Like Pom Pom Island, this is another top honeymoon destination, and most people visit to stay at the resort.
 However, Mataking Island can also be visited as part of a scuba diving or snorkelling tour.

 There are plenty of beautiful diving spots dotted around Mataking Island.
 Take the plunge and visit the underwater post office – a must see and one of only five in the world!

 I very much enjoyed visiting here.
 On a day tour, you can’t wander the whole island or the sandbar in between them.
 But there is a picnic area and the snorkelling is fantastic.